 HDD vs SSD: Size and noise

-An oft-forgotten point in the HDD vs SSD is actually a more...physical argument.
-Specifically, the size of these drives and the noise they make.
-A 7200 RPM hard drive is typically very large and built for a 3.5 inch drive enclosure, while smaller, slower 5400 RPM hard drives are a bit smaller and can fit into 2.5 inch drive enclosures.
-SSDs usually come in 2.5 inch drive enclosures, as well.
+A point that sometimes gets forgotten when reviewing the difference between HDD and SSD is the size and noise.
+A 7200 RPM hard drive is typically very large and built for a 3.5-inch drive enclosure, while smaller, slower 5400 RPM hard drives are a bit smaller and can fit into a 2.5-inch drive bay.
+SSDs usually come in 2.5-inch drive enclosures, as well.
 Don't worry; we'll get to the M.2 SSD shortly.

 So, SSDs are quite a bit smaller than HDDs across-the-board.
 This makes them perfect for laptops and other smaller devices.

-SSDs also win handily in noise.
-No moving parts means no noise.
-An HDD’s moving parts creates noise by nature, and can be quite loud if the drive is aging or degrading.
+SSDs also win handily in the noise department, as well.
+No moving parts, means no noise.
+An HDD's moving parts create noise by nature and can be quite loud if the drive is aging or degrading.
 If you want the quietest-possible working environment, an HDD can be among the noisiest components in your system.

 HDD vs SSD: Lifespan

-The longer answer is...it depends on multiple factors.
-For instance, most drives don’t die to degradation over time: they usually die to being damaged or manufacturing defects.
-In these cases, an SSD will be the better choice, since they’re much more durable and are vulnerable to less forms of damage.
-Where a drive is kept in ideal conditions, with no defects, is used regularly and isn’t damaged...the HDD will eventually outlast the SSD.
+The longer answer is, it depends on multiple factors.
+For instance, most drives don’t die to degradation over time: they usually die from becoming damaged or manufacturing defects.
+In these cases, an SSD will be the better choice, since they’re much more durable and are less vulnerable to forms of damage.
+Where a drive is kept in ideal conditions, with no defects, is used regularly and isn’t damaged, the HDD will eventually outlast the SSD.

 The reason behind this?

 Well, SSDs use NAND memory.
 The way NAND memory retains data is through electrical charges, as opposed to being written to a disk.
-This makes NAND memory worse for long-term data storage (by long-term, we’re talking decades), and also means that SSDs can’t handle quite as many read/writes as your common HDD.
+This makes NAND memory worse for long-term data storage (by long-term, we’re talking decades), and also means that SSDs can’t handle quite as many reads/writes as your standard HDD.

-While this shouldn’t make a difference to consumers, HDDs win by technicality in this category.
+While this shouldn’t make a difference to consumers, HDDs win by a technicality in this category.

 And now, to answer the question that’s been on your mind since we started: which of these storage types is best for gaming?
 Does the SSD’s sheer speed make it the superior choice, or does the HDD’s incredible storage capacity put it on top?